-Dr. Walter is the Robert A. Good Endowed Chair and division chief of the University of South Florida (USF) and Johns Hopkins All Children’s Pediatric Allergy & Immunology Programs.
-She is an associate professor of pediatrics, medicine and molecular biology in the USF Morsani College of Medicine.
+Dr. Walter is the division chief of the University of South Florida (USF) and Johns Hopkins All Children’s Pediatric Allergy & Immunology Programs.
+She is the Robert A. Good Endowed Chair of the USF Division of Pediatric Allergy & Immunology, and an associate professor of pediatrics, medicine and molecular biology in the USF Morsani College of Medicine.
 She serves as director of the Jeffrey Modell Diagnostic and Research Center for Primary Immunodeficiencies at Johns Hopkins All Children’s.

 Dr. Walter is an international expert in primary immunodeficiencies and immune dysregulation.
 Her research interest is to better understand diseases associated with the under and overactive immune system.
 The ultimate goal of her research and clinical care is to define strategies for the early detection of susceptible individuals and novel approaches for treatment reflecting precision medicine.
 Her studies in patients and animal models focus on autoimmune complications in combined immunodeficiencies (CID), and genetic diagnostic approach for severe combined immunodeficiency and other CID.
 Her research is supported by the National Institutes of Health, Jeffrey Modell Foundation and institutional grants from Johns Hopkins All Children’s and USF.
 These funded studies address recombination activating gene (RAG) defects, awareness for PID among patients with autoimmune cytopenias, and WHIM syndrome (a rare, chronic and life-threatening primary immunodeficiency with warts, low immunoglobulins and neutropenia).